RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 ###Checking dd Progress
 {% imgcap right /images/dd_progress.png Activity Monitor %}
 Waiting an hour for the `dd` command to run can be disconcerting because the machine does not give any feedback on progress.
-No gas guage, spinning indicator, nothing.
+No gas gauge, spinning indicator, nothing.
 How do we know if the write process is working?

 Here's how to check progress.
 Run Apple's `Activity Monitor`, and look for `dd` on the list of processes (see diagram).
-The number of bytes written will increase slowly while `dd` burns the Ununtu image onto the SD card.
+The number of bytes written will increase slowly while `dd` burns the Ubuntu image onto the SD card.
 With the current version of Ubuntu, roughly 7.4GB will be written to the SD.
 At completion, `dd` will disappear from the Activity Monitor list and you'll see the following at the command line.

 ```bash
 $ sudo dd if=ubuntu-14.04-140611.img of=/dev/disk1 bs=64k